minoda-lab/universc/README.md

 ## Installation <span id="Install"><span>

-This script requires cellranger to be installed and exported to the PATH (version 3.0.0 of higher recommended).
+This script requires cellranger (version 3.0.0 or higher recommended) to be installed and have write-access to the cellranger install directory, so an install on your user directory is recommended.
+This script also requires cellranger eported to the PATH.
 The script itself is exectuable and does not require installation to run but you can put it in your PATH or bin of your cellranger install if you wish to do so.

-The conversion process requires write-access to to the cellranger install directory so an install on your user directory is recommended.

 This script will run in bash on any OS (but it has only been tested on Linux Debian).
 Running cellranger with this configuration requires a lot of memory (40Gb) so running on server is recommended.